moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

 * `description` : A human readable description
 * `properties` : An object containing all properties that are allowed to be configured
 * `deprecated` : If this configuration should not be used anymore a human readable message.
 * `mode` : Validation mode for the configuration overriding the global one.
 This mode applies to all properties.
+* `region` : Optional property to restrict the configuration to the internal region if this is set to "INTERNAL".
+With this set, configurations for the internal region can be validated.
+* `allow-additional-properties` : Optional property.
+If set to true, additional properties not listed in the description are allowed.
+* `internal-property-names` : Specify property names which are internal.

 ``` json
 "configuration-api:JSON" : {